mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 In the temple, great blessings are also made available to God’s faithful children in this life.
 In temple covenants and ordinances, “the power of godliness is manifest” ([Doctrine and Covenants 84:20](/study/scriptures/dc-testament/dc/84?lang=eng&id=p20#p20)).
 The temple is a holy place where members can worship, learn, and receive guidance and comfort (see [Doctrine and Covenants 109:13–16](/study/scriptures/dc-testament/dc/109?lang=eng&id=p13-p16#p13)).
 Those who attend the temple can have access to God’s power to help accomplish His work (see [Doctrine and Covenants 109:22–23](/study/scriptures/dc-testament/dc/109?lang=eng&id=p22-p23#p22); see also [3.5](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number16-p82#title_number16) in this handbook).

 Temple covenants and ordinances are sacred.
 The symbols associated with temple covenants should not be discussed outside the temple.
-Nor should we discuss the holy information we promise in the temple not to reveal.
+Nor should we discuss the holy information we covenant in the temple not to reveal.
 However, we may discuss the basic purposes and doctrine of temple covenants and ordinances and the spiritual feelings we have in the temple.

 Ward and stake leaders discuss the information in this chapter with members who are preparing to receive the endowment or sealing ordinances.